ryansheehy0/Null_Programming_Language/README.md

 # Null Programming Language(NPL)
-A language that makes C pleasant to use.
+A programming language that makes C pleasant to use.
 It is compiled to C and can use C libraries.

 ```
  __   __ ______   __